-Each scholarship-awarding college shall:
+Each scholarship-awarding college and/or unit shall:

-- Recognize the Free Application for Federal Student Aid (FAFSA), or a similar need based calculating mechanism as approved by the Central Scholarship Committee, as the official resource when determining financial need for need based scholarships.
+- Recognize the Free Application for Federal Student Aid (FAFSA), or a similar need based calculating mechanism as approved by the Central Scholarship Committee, as the official resource when determining financial need for need-based scholarships.

 - Create scholarship-awarding procedures, in collaboration with the Scholarship Office, that include but are not limited to:

-- College Responsibilities (Section 4.1)
+- College/Unit Responsibilities (Section 3.1)

-- Separation of Duties (Section 4.2)
+- Separation of Duties (Section 3.2)

-- Use of Funds (Section 4.3)
+- Use of Funds (Section 3.3)

-- Reconciliation of Awards (Section 4.4)
+- Reconciliation of Awards (Section 3.4)

-- Timely & Accurate Reporting (Section 4.5)
+- Timely & Accurate Reporting (Section 3.5)

 Exemption for Intercollegiate Athletic Scholarships and Grants-in-aid Program

-532.4 SCHOLARSHIP-AWARDING PROCEDURES
+532.3 SCHOLARSHIP-AWARDING PROCEDURES

 Individuals involved in scholarship awarding should understand procedures in sufficient detail to maintain the effectiveness and integrity of the awarding process.
-Colleges should ensure that all employees involved in scholarship awarding receive relevant training from the Scholarship Office or other experienced individuals who can provide adequate knowledge, skills, and abilities to function within, and contribute to, an appropriate scholarship-awarding environment.
+Colleges/Units should ensure that all employees involved in scholarship awarding receive relevant training from the Scholarship Office or other experienced individuals who can provide adequate knowledge, skills, and abilities to function within, and contribute to, an appropriate scholarship-awarding environment.

-College responsibilities should include:
+College/Unit responsibilities should include:

 - Documentation of the following:

-- College Scholarship Committee membership selection process
+- College/Unit Scholarship Committee membership and selection process

 - Application review and awardee selection process